DJovellar/MovieApp/README.md

 # Movie Application web
-This repository tale a project django implemented with heroku and also with a docker-container.
+This repository contains a project django implemented with heroku and also with a docker-container.
 A project that in the future will deal with a webpage that will show all the information of all the films with the trailer and where can buy or watch online.
-Additionally, users can dial and write reviews about it.
+Additionally, users can rate and write reviews about it.

 For now we have implemented the login, admin page, home and the structure of the data base.